rskidmore1/readingtickets/README.md

 - Formualate quesitons and assumptions about missing information

 #### 4. Ask questions
-- Am I going the right directions?
-- Do  things work how I think they work?
+- Create stages to check in with the owner at
+- Ask if all details are stil correct

 #### 5. Code the rest of the solution
-- Re-read the ticket and make updates
-- Make my own list of tasks in a word doc and follow that
+- Check in with Owner at each stage

 #### 6. Check in once a day with my progress and next steps
 - Are next steps correct?